MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_Ref.md

 ## Short description

 Describes how to create and use a reference type variable.
-You can use reference type variables to permit a method to change the value of a variable that is passed to it.
+You can use reference type variables to permit a function to change the value of a variable that is passed to it.

 ## Long description

-You can pass variables to methods *by reference* or *by value*.
+You can pass variables to functions *by reference* or *by value*.

 When you pass a variable *by value*, you are passing a copy of the data.